 My Story, an abbreviated version.
-For re577222_3373122689364_330280788_nal.
+For real.

 Superman and Captain America.
 Two strong characters, no doubt about that.
 These are the nicknames I gave two little premature infant boys I had helped take care of in the neonatal ICU spring 2007.
 Watching these tiny guys fight for their lives, grow, and go through various trials was routine to me.
 It was not routine for their mom and dad.
 I gave them these nicknames for fun.
 One day the mother asks me why I call Hagan “Superman.”
 I said, because he had strength he didn’t even know he had.